rossmck80/amplify-photo-sharing-workshop-ANZ/workshop/content/20_api/00_graphql/_index.en.md

 }
 ```

-After saving the schema, go back to the CLI and press enter.
+After saving the schema, go back to the CLI and press enter